 Book a Council facility for your event (including sports fields, parks, swimming pools)

 In the Great Lakes, home to over 148 beautiful parks, gardens, recreation areas and playgrounds, there are numerous choices for your event.
 We are responsible for 20 well equipped public halls and community centres along with numerous heritage buildings in our region.

 Facilities can be booked using the following forms:

-In the Manning region, facilities including the Harrington Function Centre, Ormsby House, the Visitor Information Centre Theatrette, Wingham Court House or Wingham Town Hall may be booked - please complete the
+In the Manning region, in addition to the parks, gardens and recreation areas, facilities including the Harrington Function Centre, Ormsby House, the Visitor Information Centre Theatrette, Wingham Court House or Wingham Town Hall may be booked - please complete the

 In Gloucester, choose from Billabong or Memorial Park, numerous Council buildings and the Indoor Recreation Centre.

 How do I apply to hold a larger event?

 Depending on the size and scope of your event, you may not even need to complete a development application (DA).
 Complete and submit the relevant form below at least four months before your event.
 A council representative will contact you to advise whether a DA is required.